tsouza/rxjava-promises-aplus/README.md

-# RxJava Promise Library for the JVM
+# RxJava Promises/A+ Library for the JVM

 A *promise* represents the eventual result of an asynchronous operation.
 This library provides a Promise/A+ like API for building callback-based applications.
 It's organized in 3 modules:
 * *[rxjava-promises-api](rxjava-promises-api)*: defines the Promises API.